This Walnut Meringue Cake With Chocolate Mousse is a decadent, elegant, and delicious cake that will win your heart forever.

 - Place a metal mixing bowl and metal whisk into the freezer for 10 to 15 minutes.

 - Pour the heavy cream into the mixing bowl and whisk just until the cream reaches stiff peaks.
+Set aside.

-- Mix water and sugar into a small pot and simmer it on the stove for few minutes to make a syrup.
+- Mix water and sugar into a small pot and simmer it on the stove for a few minutes to make a syrup.

 - Meanwhile, beat the eggs and the egg yolk together with an electric mixer until fluffy.